-Employment/education preference will be verified through third-party verification from employer and/or education institution, if possible.
+Employment will be verified through third-party verification from employer, if possible.
 In the alternative, original document/statement review will be used as verification.

-The preference for Excessive housing costs will be verified through third party written verification and/or document review (e.g. lease agreement, mortgage document, etc.).
+The preference for Unmet Housing Need will be verified through third party written verification and/or document review (e.g. lease agreement, mortgage document, etc.) and/or other verification method available.